score-json/json/TSF/trustable/statements/JLS-28.md

 normative: true
 ---

-Outstanding bugs, misbehaviours and CVEs are triaged in nlohmann/json.
+Outstanding bugs and misbehaviours are triaged in nlohmann/json.

 INSERT EVIDENCE 2 (LINK TO NLOHMANN ANSWER ON TRIAGE QUESTION)